This article is part of a larger series on How to Do Payroll.

-- Multiple Jobs Worksheet: The worksheet provided on Page 3 of the full Form W-4 is simple to follow.
+- Multiple Jobs Worksheet: The worksheet provided on page 3 of the full Form W-4 is simple to follow.
 Advise employees not to use this unless your company is their highest-paying employer.
-If your company isn’t their highest paying employer, recommend they redo the W-4 for the employer that pays them the most.
-If they are married filing jointly, this means the highest paying employer between them and their spouse.
+If your company isn’t their highest-paying employer, recommend they redo the W-4 for the employer that pays them the most.
+If they are married filing jointly, this means the highest-paying employer between them and their spouse.

 - Check the box in Option C: Advise employees to do this if they only have two jobs and both are similar in pay.

 Not claiming dependents is an easy way to make sure more money is withheld upfront.
-Therefore, many people will elect not to claim dependents in order to have more withheld now and receive a refund at the end of the year.
+Therefore, many people will elect not to claim dependents to have more withheld now and receive a refund at the end of the year.
 It can also help if your employee has had problems with paying a tax bill and needs to repay the IRS for a past debt.

-Other Adjustments and Deductions on the Form W-4
+Other Adjustments & Deductions

 - They have had tax bills in the past

 - They want a refund

 - They file 1099s for self-employment, contract work, interest, or dividends

 - They receive pensions or Social Security retirement benefits

 Employees who filled out the old Form W-4 do not need to fill out a new form.
 However, they may want to fill out a new form if they have a lifestyle change that affects their taxes.
 You should suggest filling out a new form if you know they have experienced any of these events: